College of Idaho: Orma J. Smith Museum of Natural History

 The College of Idaho houses the Orma J. Smith Museum of Natural History in William Judson Boone Science Hall.
 It is the only natural history museum for southwestern Idaho, southeastern Oregon, and northern Nevada.
 The natural history museum serves three main purposes: to support the educational programs at The College of Idaho, to provide a resource to the community, and to house resources for scientific research.

 Orma J. Smith taught chemistry, zoology, and geology in the early 1900s.
 A small museum was established in the 1930s to house his collections but was closed in 1963.
-It was reopened in 1976 in the basement of Boone Hall, driven by the need to house collections from the College of Idaho expeditions led by Dr. Robert Bratz and the current director, William H. Clark.
+It was reopened in 1976 in the basement of Boone Hall, driven by the need to house collections from the College of Idaho expeditions led by Robert Bratz and the current director, William H. Clark.

-Since the ‘70s, the Museum has been staffed primarily by volunteers, many the College of Idaho alums, and students.
+Since the ‘70s, the museum has been staffed primarily by volunteers, many the College of Idaho alums, and students.
 The first Saturday is dedicated to Museum Workdays, where the museum is open for work with Museum staff.
 A monthly education seminar takes place at noon on Workdays.

 The museum is a repository for some very large regional collections.

 The students in the Gipson Honors Program utilize the museum every year for a first semester project, writing research papers which are supposed to offer a unique perspective on one item in the extensive collections.

+The Whittenberger Planetarium

+The College of Idaho houses the Whittenberger Planetarium in the William Judson Boone Science Hall.
+The planetarium was built in 1970 and provides educational programming to student groups and the public.

 Archives

 The personal papers of Robert E. Smylie and the legislative papers of former senator Steve Symms are located at the college.
 The Steunenberg Papers, detailing Idaho's Trial of the Century, were recently donated to the Archives.
-The College of Idaho archivist is photographic artist/historian Jan Boles (College of Idaho '65).

 Idaho's Gem and Mineral Collection is located at the Orma J. Smith Natural History Museum at the college.

 Community involvement

-Jewett Auditorium hosts the Caldwell Fine Arts Series which was founded in 1961 as a co-operative effort between the college and community leaders to present world class events and artists.
+Jewett Auditorium hosts the Caldwell Fine Arts Series which was founded in 1961 as a co-operative effort between the college and community leaders to present cultural events.
 The performances sponsored by the Caldwell Fine Arts Series have included a wide variety of disciplines: solo artists, chamber music, orchestra, theater, opera, ballet, ethnic dance and jazz.
-Jewett Auditorium was built to house a three manual pipe organ donated by the Jewett family.
-The interior of the auditorium was designed for acoustical excellence and seats 850 people.
-The building was completed in 1962 with funds from the Presbyterian Synod of Idaho and the Jewett Foundation.
-Jewett Auditorium also serves as the home stage of Music Theatre of Idaho and Dreamweaver Musical Theatre.
+Jewett Auditorium was built to house a three manual pipe organ.
+The interior of the auditorium seats 850 people.
+The building was completed in 1962.